The principles of the law of mortgages and other securities.

 - Learning Outcomes

-- Students will have an understanding of the issues related to secured lending.
+Students who successfully complete this paper will have an understanding of the issues related to secured lending.